 Fortunately, by changing certain habits and taking certain lifestyle and dietary steps, you can get rid of those bags under the eyes for good.
 Let’s dig a little deeper.

 Bags under the eyes are a common development of age and a frequent complaint among patients who no longer feel as youthful as they once did.
-To describe what happens a bit more, normal fat that helps support the eyes sometimes moves into the lower eyelids, which causes the lids to appear puffy.
+To describe what happens a bit more, normal fat that helps support the eye sometimes moves into the lower eyelid, which causes the lid to appear puffy.
 Additionally, fluid may accumulate in the area below your eyes, which adds to the swelling.